illustration of distribution list vs. shared inbox

 9. What’s the best way to prevent duplicate responses from the team?

-A shared mailbox tool like Hiver works best.
+A shared mailbox tool, such as Hiver, works best.
 It shows when someone has opened or is replying to a message, which prevents two people from sending different answers to the same customer.

 10. Can an organization use all three — distribution lists, shared mailboxes, and shared mailbox?